Lydia Klinkenberg

-Lydia Klinkenberg (born 3 October 1981) is a Belgian politician, currently serving as Minister of Education and Scientific Research of the Government of the German-speaking Community.
+Lydia Klinkenberg (born 3 October 1981) is a Belgian politician, currently serving as Minister of Family, Social Affairs, Housing and Health of the Government of the German-speaking Community.
 She is a member of the ProDG party.

 Career

 She was first elected to the Parliament of the German-speaking Community in 2009.

 In October 2020, she was named Minister of Education for the German-speaking community in Belgium.
 In March 2021, she gathered with the Flemish and Wallonian education ministers to call on the federal government to make teachers a priority in COVID-19 vaccination targets.